adamjmurray/chorus.js/etc/tutorials/02-pitch.md

 ```
 console.log(require('chorus').SCALES);
 ```
 Note each of these scale constants is a function.
-Each scale is defined as relative intervals that can start on any pitch class (a pitch class is just a pitch without an octave, ecause scales are not tied to any specific octave).
-So we can call `MAJOR(D)` to make a D-major scale, `MAJOR(Eb)` to make an Eb-major scale, etc.
+Each scale is defined as relative intervals that can start on any pitch class
+(a pitch class is just a pitch without an octave, because scales are not tied to any specific octave).
+So we can call `MAJOR(D)` to make a D-major scale, `MAJOR(Eb)` to make an Eb-major scale, and so on.

-More info on the built-in scales can be found [here](https://en.wikipedia.org/wiki/List_of_musical_scales_and_modes)
+More info on some of the built-in scales can be found [here](https://en.wikipedia.org/wiki/List_of_musical_scales_and_modes)

 If you don't want to pollute the global namespace, here's how to use built-in scales: